MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/multiplayer-servers.md

 ```

 The flow of calls to matchmaking remains the same with the server allocation
 enabled.
-Once matchmaking allocates a server for the match the resulting server
+Once matchmaking allocates a server for the match, the resulting server
 details can be read from the Match object itself by calling
 [GetMatch](xref:titleid.playfabapi.com.multiplayer.matchmaking.getmatch).
 Here
 is a sample response for a GetMatch call for a queue with server allocation